warrendeleon/rn-warrendeleon/docs/planning/TEMPLATE.md

 ❌ **Don't use when:**
 1. Component renders are already very fast (<5ms)
 2. Component rarely re-renders (less than once per interaction)
-3. Props change on every render anyway (no stability to leverage)
+3. Props change on every render anyway (no stability to use)
 4. Component is only rendered once in the entire app
 5. Premature optimization for features not yet used -->